People connections in the Pacific

-Planned supports include help to find work in Australia and access to a range of benefits to support the cost of raising a family and ease the financial burden of education and training.
-This includes access to student loans and support payments while studying.
+Supports include help to find work in Australia and access to a range of benefits to assist with the cost of raising a family and ease the financial burden of education and training.

-This is in addition to the services and supports available to permanent residents upon arrival in Australia, including access to Australia’s universal health care and public schools.
+Eligible Pacific Engagement Visa holders will have access on arrival to the Higher Education Loan Program (HELP), VET student loans (VSL), Youth Allowance (Student), Youth Allowance (Apprentice), and Family Tax Benefit Part A. This is in addition to the supports and benefits available to permanent residents upon arrival in Australia, including access to Medicare and public schools.